 The pituitary gland is a small area of the brain that plays an important role—it secretes essential hormones into the bloodstream.
-When there is an abnormal growth on your pituitary gland, it is called a pituitary tumor.
+When there is an abnormal growth on your pituitary gland, it is referred to as a pituitary tumor.
 While it is very rare for these tumors to be malignant, even benign pituitary tumors can cause the pituitary gland to malfunction and secrete too many or too few hormones.
+The most common type of pituitary tumor is called pituitary adenoma.
 Treatment for pituitary tumors often involves surgery to remove the tumor along with radiation therapy.

 What are hormones?